 - Potatoes - cutting them into small even cubes ensures they cook quickly and evenly.

 - Vegetable stock - either homemade or store-bought.
-We use a stock cube for convenience, but you could also use vegetable stock from a carton.
+For convenience, we use a stock cube, but you could also use vegetable stock from a carton.

-StorageThis soup will keep in the refrigerator for up to 5 days, covered.
-Reheat on the stovetop and add a little water or vegetable stock if necessary to thin it out.
-The soup will last in the freezer for up to 3 months.
+StoragePea and Mint Soup will keep in the refrigerator for up to 5 days, covered.
+Reheat on the stovetop and add a little water or vegetable stock, if necessary, to thin it out.
+Pea and Mint Soup will last in the freezer for up to 3 months.